Does It Snow In Scotland? Exploring Scotland In Winter

 How cold is Scotland in Winter?

-The temperature across Scotland can vary dramatically depending on where you are in the country and how high above sea level you are.
+The temperature across Scotland can vary dramatically depending on where and how high above sea level you are.
 Inland rural locations can be well below freezing, while coastal regions may remain above zero.

-In the winter, temperatures can drop significantly, with averages ranging from 0°C (32°F) in the lowlands to much colder in the Highlands, where it can plummet well below freezing.
-In some parts of the Highlands, temperatures can reach as low as -30°C (-22°F) during extreme cold snaps, usually accompanied by plenty of snow!
-The coldest months are January and February, with maximum daytime highs of around 7°C (45°F).
+In the winter, temperatures can drop significantly, with averages ranging from 4°C in the lowlands to much colder in the Highlands, where it can plummet well below freezing.
+Temperatures can reach as low as -30°C in the Highlands during extreme cold snaps, usually accompanied by plenty of snow!

-Whilst January and February tend to be the coldest months, winter temperatures in Scotland can feel much colder than they actually are due to other factors such as wind and rain.
+Whilst January and February tend to be the coldest months, winter temperatures in Scotland can feel much colder when they coincide with wind and rain.

 Are winter days short in Scotland?